NeCTAR-RC/tutorials/_object-storage/02-object-storage-dashboard.md

 2. Select the container that you want to make public.
 3. Tick the `Public Access` option to make the container public.
 4. The "disabled" text will be replaced with a hyperlink named "link".
-You can use your we browser's "copy link location" to capture the URL, send it to other people.
+You can use your web browser's "copy link location" to capture the URL, send it to other people.

 **Note**